kaakaa/pflenker.github.io/_po_qa/how-to-sync-between-teams.md

 meeting, and what is on the respective agendas (besides the backlogs) until the next meeting.
 Any need to discuss things in greater detail should result in follow up meetings if necessary.

+Alternatively, you can make this a [Lean Coffee](https://agilecoffee.com/leancoffee/): Everyone can add things to the agenda, the topics are voted on and every discussion is time boxed.

 This, in a nutshell, should be enough to create a baseline of communication and collaboration between Product Owners in a company.